kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 KubeVirt also provides two further preference based `CRDs`, again a cluster wide [`VirtualMachineClusterPreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachineclusterpreference) and namespaced [`VirtualMachinePreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachinepreference).
 These `CRDs`encapsulate the preferred value of any remaining attributes of a `VirtualMachine` required to run a given workload, again this is through a shared [`VirtualMachinePreferenceSpec`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_virtualmachinepreferencespec).

-Unlike instance types preferences only represent the preferred values and as such can be overridden by values in the `VirtualMachine` provided by the user.
+Unlike instance types, preferences only represent the preferred values and as such, they can be overridden by values in the `VirtualMachine` provided by the user.

-For example as shown below, if a user has provided a `VirtualMachine` with a disk bus already defined within a [`DiskTarget`](https://kubevirt.io/api-reference/main/definitions.html#_v1_disktarget) *and* has also selected a set of preferences with [`DevicePreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_devicepreferences) and `preferredDiskBus` defined the users original choice within the `VirtualMachine` and `DiskTarget` are used:
+In the example shown below, a user has provided a `VirtualMachine` with a disk bus already defined within a [`DiskTarget`](https://kubevirt.io/api-reference/main/definitions.html#_v1_disktarget) *and* has also selected a set of preferences with [`DevicePreference`](https://kubevirt.io/api-reference/main/definitions.html#_v1alpha2_devicepreferences) and `preferredDiskBus` , so the user's original choice within the `VirtualMachine` and `DiskTarget` are used:

 ```yaml
 $ kubectl apply -f - << EOF